kkirchhoff01/rpi-info-monitor/README.md

 ## Installation/Usage:
 ----------------------
  1. Install the flask service on each pi by running the `install.sh` script as root or setting up the services manually
- 3. On your main pi/machine that will be used to run the display, modify the `HOSTS` variable in `display/config.py` with the host names and local IPs of your pi's
+ 2. On your main pi/machine that will be used to run the display, modify the `HOSTS` variable in `rpimonitor/config.py` with the host names and local IPs of your pi's
+ 3. After modifying the configuration, you can install using the `setup.py`: `python3 setup.py install`
  4. Install the required python modules on the main pi/machine (`pip install -r requirements.txt`)
  5. You can then install the `rpi-info-webapi` service if you want to use the web UI (if using the web UI, you can get better formatting for mobile by installing the `flask_mobility` package)
- 6. To run the display loop in a terminal, use `python3 -m display --run-forever [options]`
+ 6. To run the display loop in a terminal, use `python3 -m rpimonitor --run-forever [options]`

 ## Confiugration:
 -----------------